 UoP students of remote regions feel displaced after campus closure

-Talking from Shabqadar by phone on Monday, a group of the students from Kurram Agency said they could not go to their homes due to their
+Talking from Shabqadar by phone on Monday, a group of the students from Kurram Agency said they could not go to their homes due to their studies.

-option but to live with their colleagues in various areas after the closure of the university till an indefinite period.
+They said the students from far-flung areas had no option but to live with their colleagues in various areas after the closure of the university till an indefinite period.

 Kurram Agency's Nasir Hussain said: "I don't know when will the university reopen but I can neither stay here nor go home."